zudochkin/awesome-newsletters/README.md

 ## Business/Finance
 * [Finimize](http://insider.finimize.com/).
 Understand today's financial news within 3 minutes.
 For free.
+* [The Pricing Newsletter](https://taprun.com/newsletter/).
+Q&As, lessons, and news articles to help startups and business owners understand how to implement pricing strategy.

 ## Awesome news
 * [HackerNewsLetter](https://www.hackernewsletter.com/).
 A weekly newsletter of the best articles on startups, technology, programming, and more.
 All links are curated by hand from the popular Hacker News site.